-1. Foreword Return to Contents
+1. Foreword

 The first INTERPOL Disaster Victim Identification (DVI) Guide was published in 1984 and subsequently revised over several years.
 The experience gained by the past and present international community of DVI disciplines and administrators over that time, in various operations, has been taken into account in this current version.